Important information for British journalists, policymakers and drivers faced with ULEZ zones.

 Yet the UK media seems, for the most part, to be content to parrot the official line without subjecting it to even the most cursory professional investigation.

 “Thank goodness for the Germans,” continued Hemingway.
-“Everyone who has an interest in this subject should watch this film, and start asking the proponents of ULEZ zones the same tough questions.”
+“Everyone who has an interest in this subject should start asking the proponents of ULEZ zones the same tough questions.”